Chart Color Schemes

 Strathmore's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Strathmore.
-Both young and old age cohorts saw low prevalence of common health conditions.
-The rate of private health cover was found to be exceptionally high at approximately 62% of the total population (5,811 people), compared to 58.6% across Greater Melbourne.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (5,820 people).

-This is higher than the national average of 55.3%.
-The most common medical conditions in the area were asthma and arthritis, impacting 7.0 and 6.8% of residents respectively.
-Meanwhile, 73.7% of residents declared themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
-As of the latest data (2021), Strathmore has 17.5% of residents aged 65 and over (1,644 people), which is lower than the 21.9% in Greater Melbourne.
+This compares to 59.4% across Greater Melbourne.
+Nationally, the average is 55.7%.
+The most common medical conditions in the area are asthma and arthritis, impacting 7.0 and 6.8% of residents respectively.
+A total of 73.7% of residents declare themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
+The area has 17.5% of residents aged 65 and over (1,647 people), lower than the 21.9% in Greater Melbourne.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health